nipreps/sdcflows/docs/methods.rst

 :py:mod:`sdcflows.apply` contains workflows to project fieldmaps represented by B-Spline basis into the space of the target :abbr:`EPI (echo-planar imaging)` data.

-Discovering fieldmaps on a BIDS dataset
+Discovering fieldmaps in a BIDS dataset
 ---------------------------------------
 To ease the implementation of higher-level pipelines integrating :abbr:`SDC (susceptibility distortion correction)`, *SDCFlows* provides :py:func:`sdcflows.utils.wrangler.find_estimators`.